-The Create And Send Fax action will eventually allow users to send faxes directly from SARP for the use cases above.
-Note that individual use cases may be released in different releases.
-Commercial Krypton incorporates Specimen Retrieval, Signature Request and Order Confirmation.

 User Interface

 FR-1600.
 The Fax Tool is triggered by selecting the “Create And Send Fax PDF” item from the Actions menu in the Requisitions window.

 FR-1600a.
 This menu item should be available from all SARP requisition screens: Requisition, Materials, Pathology, Report, and Activities.